hwkuohenry/hwkuohenry.github.io/index.md

 My recent projects involve building [mathematical understanding toward deconvolution problems](https://deconvlab.github.io), and interdisciplinary research with chemistry department on [efficient microscopic imaging](/pages/intro_clp).
 These projects are intersection of high-dimensional data analysis,  non-convex optimization, and theories of inverse problem.

+After finishing my graduate study, and the longest year of 2020, I will be joining Google and focus on machine learning algorithms and optimization methods for online / reinforcement learning, as well as its practical applications in large scale.

 <br/>